 A view is a window that represents the primary work area of the application.
 For example, a view can be a map, scene, table, chart, or other visualization of your data.
 You can have multiple views open at the same time, but only one of them is active at any given time.

 To work with the active view, you use commands on the ribbon or in a pane.
-A pane is a dockable window that contains commands and settings that are not available on the ribbon.
-Common panes are the Contents pane (a list of your map contents), the Project pane (an inventory of items in your project and commands to manage them), and the Geoprocessing pane (to find and run geoprocessing tools).
+A pane is a dockable window that contains commands and settings in addition to those available on the ribbon.
+Common panes are the Contents pane (a list of your map contents), the Catalog pane (an inventory of items in your project and commands to manage them), and the Geoprocessing pane (to find and run geoprocessing tools).